 (b) The actions the licensee will take to assist residents in securing comparable housing and assistance, if necessary.

-[(3)] (5) A licensee shall notify residents and resident representatives of any proposed changes set forth in §B[(1)] of this regulation, in writing[, at least 45 days] before the effective date of the proposed change,[(4)] (6) Whenever ownership of an assisted living program is transferred from the person or organization named on the license to another person or organization, the future owner shall apply for a new license[.
+[(3)] (5) A licensee shall notify residents and resident representatives of any proposed changes set forth in §B[(1)] of this regulation, in writing[, at least 45 days] before the effective date of the proposed change, in writing:

+(a) At least 60 days for a licensee with 100 or fewer beds; and

+(b) At least 90 days for a licensee with more than 100 beds.

+[(4)] (6) Whenever ownership of an assisted living program is transferred from the person or organization named on the license to another person or organization, the future owner shall apply for a new license[.
 The future owner shall file an application for a license] at least [45] 60 days before the final transfer.

 [(5)] (7) The Department shall issue a new license to a new owner if the new owner meets the requirements for licensure under this chapter.